 18. Take Your Camera with You Everywhere

 If you want to stay on top of taking pictures everyday, it will be much easier if you always have your camera on hand to capture anything.
 Brian McGuckin wrote a great article comparing messenger bags that you can read here.
-I personally like something a little more chic and love my raspberry Kelly Moore 2 Sues bag, found here.
+I personally love a backpack type bag like this Zecti Waterproof Camera Backpack.
+I literally take it everywhere!
 Do you have a favorite bag not listed?
 If so please share in the comments below!

 19. Light Painting

 If you have even the slightest artistic bone in your body, you will fall in love with light painting.
 Plan at least 2 hours one night to go out and do some night photography with a good flashlight.
 You will need to use manual mode for this, but you will have complete control over the light and how it shows up in the photo.
 Because you are experimenting, plan to retake several shots until the light appears exactly as you would like it to.
 Don’t settle for anything – you’re in control.